Languages of Belgium

 Is Champenois spoken in Belgium?

-Champenois is the traditional Romance language of several towns in the province of Namur in Southern Belgium.
+Yes.
+Champenois is a traditional Romance language of several towns in the province of Namur in southern Belgium.

 Is Lorrain spoken in Belgium?

-Lorrain is the traditional Romance language of Gaume in Wallonia, Belgium.
+Yes.
+Lorrain is the traditional Romance language of Gaume in Wallonia.

 Is Picard spoken in Belgium?

-Picard is the traditional Romance language of Picardy Wallonia in Southern Belgium.
-Common phrases include bojour (hello) and à l'arvoïure (goodbye).
+Yes.
+Picard is the traditional Romance language of Picardy Wallonia.
+Common phrases include bonjour (hello) and à l’arvoïure (goodbye).

 Was Brussels always a French-speaking city?

-Historically, Brussels was a Dutch-speaking city, but it is now predominantly French-speaking.
+No. Historically, Brussels was Dutch-speaking; today it is predominantly French-speaking.

 How many Belgians can speak English?